 - 1. Clinical oversight of the safety of patients participating in the trial, including an ongoing review of the risk / benefit. - 2.
 Using clinical judgement in assigning seriousness, causality and expectedness of SAEs where it has not been possible to obtain local medical assessment. - 3.
-Using clinical judgement in assigning expectedness. - 4.
-Immediate review of all related and unexpected SAEs - 5.
-Review of specific SAEs in accordance with the trial risk assessment and protocol as detailed in the Trial Monitoring Plan. - 6.
+Immediate review of all related and unexpected SAEs - 4.
+Review specific SAEs in accordance with the trial risk assessment and protocol as detailed in the Trial Monitoring Plan. - 5.
 Production and submission of annual reports to the relevant REC.